5 O'Clock (T-Pain song)

-"5 O'Clock" is a song by American rapper T-Pain featuring fellow American rapper Wiz Khalifa and British singer Lily Allen, which serves as the second official single from the former's fourth studio album, Revolver.
+"5 O'Clock" is a song by American singer T-Pain featuring American rapper Wiz Khalifa and British singer Lily Allen, which serves as the second official single from the former's fourth studio album, Revolver.
 It peaked at number ten on the Billboard Hot 100, becoming Allen's first top ten single in the United States.

 Background and release

 Lily Allen's part in the song is sampled from her 2009 single "Who'd Have Known", which in turn resembles Take That's 2007 single "Shine".
 Allen states that T-Pain initially heard her song while he was placed on hold by a store, and immediately looked her up after he was done.
 After being approached with the new song idea by T-Pain, Allen stated she was "flattered by what he did to my original track."

 "5 O'Clock" was released on iTunes on September 27, 2011, and was released to U.S. Top 40 radio stations on October 18, 2011.
 The song was the last release by T-Pain under the now-defunct label Jive Records.
 The single was released in Allen's native United Kingdom on 4 December 2011.